 The cognitive complexity metric in SonarQube measures how difficult it is to comprehend the code.

-The most essential thing is to apply the rule so that when a piece of code becomes difficult to understand, it emits a code smell.
+It is essential to apply the rule so that when a piece of source code becomes difficult to understand, it emits a code smell.
 Change the default setting in the "Cognitive complexity of functions should not be too high" rule in the Quality Profiles section.
 Standard "15" misses everything, but you can go as low as "5".

 The method should also be applied to the rule "Cyclomatic complexity of functions should not be too high."
 This measure indicates how many unit tests you'll need to cover all of the code.